jose-carvajal-mena/OrderDesktop/README.md

 # Order Desktop

-If you need order the desktop of S.O. this tools can help you, is easy utilites just enter the path and ready.
+If you need order you desktop of S.O. this tools can help you, is easy of used just enter the path and ready.

 ## Instrunctions